Maquis of Fizi: Foreign relations

 The maquis was willing to accept foreign aid to help ensure the success of its revolution, provided that the assistance came without conditions.
 It did not want foreign countries to impose their policies on it, as the policies of the PRP were tailored to the realities of the Congo, not theirs.
 Additionally, they refused to reveal their true positions to external allies as they were already aware of who their real friends were and wanted to benefit from as much aid as possible.

 The maquis received support from Tanzania and Burundi, both of which provided supplies and harbored rebel bases.
 Some assistance also came from Maoist China.
 Tanzania was their main supplier, furnishing the rebels with equipment and basic necessities.
 In exchange, the maquis exported ivory, leopard skins, and large quantities of gold.

 The support from China dried up with Mobutu's visit to China on 10 January 1973.
-Tanzanian support ended following the kidnapping of young Americans and the arrest of First Vice-President Yumbu Gabriel, who was executed by Zairean secret services in Tanzania.
+Tanzanian support ended following the arrest of First Vice-President Yumbu Gabriel, who was executed by Zairean secret services in Tanzania.
 Tanzania, seeking to maintain good relations with Zaire, abandoned the rebels.